Abidemi-Adeyemo/DSA---Palmora-Group-Gender-Analysis-/README.md

 ### Findings
 1. Total Number of Employees = 874
-2. Male = ; Female = ; Unspecified =
+2. Male = 465 ; Female = 441; Unspecified = 40
 3. Most balanced region in terms of gender = Lagos
-4. Male dominated departments = Product Management, Accounting, Legal and Marketing.
-5. Region with the highest Gender Pay Gap = Lagos
+4. Region with the highest Gender Pay Gap = Lagos
-6. Departments with Pay Gaps = Engineering and Services.
+5. Departments with Pay Gaps = Engineering and Services.
-7. Average Male Rating = 3.22
-8. Average Female Rating = 3.05
-9. The slight difference between male and female rating shows that there is slight bias in the performance system.
+6. There is slight difference between male and female rating shows that there is slight bias in the performance system.

 ### Recommendations
 1. Review Performance System